 To notify TalkTalk after a bereavement, call 0345 172 0038 (Monday–Friday 9am–7pm, Saturday 9am–6pm) or email [email protected].
 Have the deceased’s name, TalkTalk account number or broadband/phone number, and the date of death ready.
 A copy or scan of the death certificate is useful to have available.

 Early termination fees should not be charged.
 Any credit balance can be refunded to the estate – ask for this specifically.
-If the deceased had a TalkTalk email address, try to access and save important messages before the account closes, as the email address cannot be transferred.
+If the account has a router, ask the bereavement team whether it needs to be returned and they will provide a prepaid label if so.
+If the deceased had a TalkTalk email address, try to access and save important messages before the account closes.

 If you are dealing with other telecoms accounts, our guides to BT, EE, Virgin Media, Sky, O2, Vodafone, and Three cover those processes separately.